trandersen-ufst/newman-appudvikling/README.md

 Base image chosen from newest Debian listed on https://hub.docker.com/_/node as of 2023-07-03 supporting node16 (which is what the official newman Dockerfile uses).

-In addition to the GitHub Action automatically building and pushing to the GitHub repository, I have also used the following to build and publish to DockerHub.
+In addition to the GitHub Action automatically building and pushing to the GitHub docker repository (see [?tab=packages][?tab=packages] for details)

+, I have also used the following to build and publish to DockerHub.

 ```shell
 docker build -t traufst/newman-appudvikling .